-Welcome to Action for Boston Community Development, Inc. (ABCD) Head Start & Children's Services school year 2022-2023!
+Welcome to Action for Boston Community Development, Inc. (ABCD) Head Start & Children's Services school year 2023-2024!
 On behalf of all the staff, I am excited that you've chosen to partner with our program for the care and education of your child.
 Our staff will help you and your child build the educational, social and emotional foundation needed to be successful in school and life.

-While we all still face challenges arising from living through a pandemic, we are proud to offer fully in-person, full-time care for children, as well as family engagement opportunities.
 We continue to work diligently to ensure that our policies, procedures, practices and physical environments are safe for children, families and staff. in accordance with the Massachusetts Department of Early Education (EEC) and Office of Head Start (OHS) policy.
-Due to the ever-evolving nature of this pandemic, we may have to make adjustments to policies, procedures and practices throughout the course of the program year.
-We will make sure to communicate any changes we make with you promptly.

-Please use this handbook often, as it will give you information about all aspects of our program.
+We invite you to review this handbook to gain insight into all aspects of our program, and encourage you to reference it as a resource throughout the year.
+Our handbook is an essential guide to understanding our philosophy,policies, practices, our approach to learning and the many ways parents can engage in our program.
 If your questions are not answered here, ask any staff member.
 We are here to help you with any concern you have or to explain the information in this handbook.

 Active engagement of parents is what makes ABCD Head Start & Children's Services so different from all other early childhood programs.
 Your input is very important and will help us maintain the highest quality early education and care programs.
-We welcome and encourage you to take advantage of the many opportunities we offer, including family meetings, workshops, trainings, classroom activities, field trips, and other center activities.
-There are also city-wide opportunities such as the Parent Policy Council, Health Services Advisory Committee (HSAC), and outreach and recruitment.
+We welcome and encourage you to take advantage of the many opportunities we offer, including family meetings, workshops, training, classroom activities, field trips, and other center activities.
+There are also city-wide opportunities such as the Parent Policy Council, Health Services Advisory Committee (HSAC), and outreach and recruitment of staff and families.
 If you're interested in getting involved, speak with staff at your Center!
 We strive to partner with you not only to support your child's development, but the development and well-being of your whole family.